LcodeM/fresh_patch_v2/TESTING.md

 18: html validator not accepting id=“logo top” in h1 - fixed by removing second “top” id (as not allowed 2 ids in an element) and replaced the anchor tag with “logo”.

-19: After finalising documentation all testing, the 'Top' button on index.html and seasonal-suggestions.html pages stopped working, even though all html code still passed validation.
+19: After finalising documentation all testing, the 'Top' button on index.html and seasonal-suggestions.html pages stopped working.
 Fixed bug by replacing the href="logo" with href="#top".
+All code re-validated and passed.

 ### Unsolved/Ongoing Bugs